 Things do start to get more confusing the higher up the scale you go as not all the measurements are made equal.
-So if you’re brewing coffee for more than 5 people it’s best to look up charts online to see exactly how many tablespoons of ground coffee you’ll need.
+So if you’re brewing coffee for 5 people or a full 12 cup pot, it’s best to look up charts online to see exactly how many tablespoons of ground coffee you’ll need.

 What About Other Measurements?

 Scoops and tablespoons are not the only units of measurement that people use though.
 Here are some other ways of measuring coffee so you have just enough for one cup.

 - Cups = 1/8ths of a cup (easier if you have a measuring cup with readings on the side)

 - Grams = 10.6 (though the golden ratio recommends 8.3; if you want a stronger cup than this is a better choice)

 Can I Use These Same Measurements in a Coffee Pot?

 Lets say you’re at work or you’re making coffee for a large gathering, using the doubling method (1 cup =1.6 tablespoons, 2 cups = 3.2 tablespoons, etc.) you can easily work out the amount you have to put in to fill the pot with the right amount.